Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

-As the writer Paul Bowles, who wrote most of The Sheltering Sky here back in the 1940s, knows, Morocco offers an endless supply of experiences.
+As the writer Paul Bowles, who wrote most of The Sheltering Sky here back in the 1940s, knows, Morocco is inundated with unique experiences.
 In Bowles’s case it was supposedly copious quantities of drugs that fuelled the sense of alienation his novel deals with, but these days the North African country offers a far less troubling experience, the smells, colours, tastes and, of course, sunshine combining to create a memorable vacation whether you’re looking to rummage through the souk, trek through the Sahara or splash about in the Atlantic surf.
-But be warned, as in Bowles’s day, it’s still a place that can be seriously frenetic or magically peaceful, which means that booking somewhere to relax at the end of a baking, dusty day is paramount.
+But be warned, as, in Bowles’s day, it’s still a place that can be seriously hectic or delightfully peaceful, so make sure you book somewhere you can unwind at the end of a hot, dusty day.

-Accommodation here varies from opulent international chains to basic backpacker digs, from mountain-top kasbahs to enchanting city riads and laidback beach belles to wellness retreats - with prices, especially at the mid and lower end, that are a steal compared to Europe.
-Here’s our selection of the best places to stay throughout the country.
+Accommodation here varies from lavish international hotels to simple backpacker hostels, from mountain-top kasbahs to enchanting city riads and laidback beach belles to wellness retreats - with prices, especially at the mid and lower end of the scale, that are a total steal compared to Europe.
+Here’s our selection of the best places to stay throughout Morocco.